 Back to Top

-The MCC has negotiated a discounted rate for cultural councils with the vendor Instant Sign, which allows LCCs to obtain a high-quality personalized banner at a savings.
+The MCC has negotiated a 15% discounted rate for cultural councils with the vendor The Sign Center which allows LCCs to obtain a high-quality personalized banner at a savings.

 Each banner and poster is designed to last for many years with proper cleaning and care, so a small investment will pay for itself over time.
-To order a banner, fill out the LCC Banner Order Form (PDF) and mail or fax it directly to Instant Sign.
-For information about additional sizes and types of signs, please contact Michelle Repucci at Instant Sign by phone at (800) 339-0150 x1127 or by e-mail at firstname.lastname@example.org.
+To order a banner and find out information about additional sizes and types of signs, please contact Caitlyn Cuomo at The Sign Center at 781-619-1130.
 Banners can either be picked up or sent via Federal Express ground shipping for a small additional charge.
 Instant Sign is eager to work with LCCs and has promised a quick turnaround time.

 Back to Top